raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 move to (0) (-160) ::motion
 ```
 + The Tree sprite is scaled to 10% of its actual size.
-Grow the Tree sprite's visible size at the start of the gameby changing its percentage (%) value.
+Grow the Tree sprite's visible size at the start of the game by changing its percentage (%) value.
 ```blocks3
 set size to [10%] ::looks
 ```